The potential impact of AI and robotics technologies on society is immense.

 In parallel with this work, we are also exploring regulatory options for the future and developing a Delphi study, which will involve more than 60 European experts in a two-step survey.

-For more information on our research in the SHERPA project contact:
+For more information on our research contact our team: